BrashPHP/websocket-middleware/README.md

 > **Requires [PHP 8.3+](https://php.net/releases/)**

-⚡️ Create your package using [Composer](https://getcomposer.org):

-# README for WebSocket Message Broadcasting Library

 This library provides a WebSocket message broadcasting solution using the [ReactPHP](https://reactphp.org/) library.
 It demonstrates how to handle incoming text messages, broadcast messages to other connected clients, and log connection details.

 ## Requirements